-- Back door curtains – To keep things from fading so fast in our back room.
+- :check: Back door curtains – To keep things from fading so fast in our back room.
 The magnetic curtain rods made this project super easy.
 As did the fact that the window areas are roughly half the size of the width of the fabric.
 So all I did was put a pocket at the top, left the sides as the selvage edges, and then at the bottom I sewed a tiny decorative stitch and then frayed the bottom quarter inch of the fabric.
 Ta-da!
 Not the fanciest of curtains, but perfect for what we needed.

-- Luggage tags – Because Brett had basically already figured out everything he was getting for Christmas and ruined it in my mind, I needed to do something to surprise him.
+- :check: Luggage tags – Because Brett had basically already figured out everything he was getting for Christmas and ruined it in my mind, I needed to do something to surprise him.
 And since his work was thinking about sending him on a business trip this year, I decided personalized luggage tags (which I’d wanted to make for a while anyway) would be fun.
 I used old jeans for the denim and then bought bias tape (skinny for around the plastic and thick for the loop) and the plastic.
 They were super easy to do and I had a lot of fun personalizing them too.
 I basically used this pattern, but I edged my plastic with the bias tape before sewing the three sides down.
 This one I put his initials on the back.
 The other one I did a turtle, but that one is already on his suitcase.

-- Book Bag – I made a draw string back-pack for my nephew for Christmas so he can put books and things in.
+- :check: Book Bag – I made a draw string back-pack for my nephew for Christmas so he can put books and things in.
 I don’t have a picture of that project either.

 I’m trying the same thing this year.
 So far I’ve finished my red jacket.
 I’ve thought of one or two new projects I need to make this year (birthdays, Christmas, etc.), so that’s more incentive to finish even more old projects.